Providing Information about Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 - What is meant by “readily available” information?

-- How are the pediatric patient population and pediatric subpopulations defined?
+- How are the pediatric patients and pediatric subpopulations defined?

 - What are some acceptable sources that could address the 515A pediatric use information requirement?